 “Trust”, is the matter-in-question of Moorhouse’s vigorous debut, through the episodic flashback woven into the otherwise chronically navigated narrative, we see Martin as a young boy (Walker), constantly questions his mother’s (Mitchell) account of his favorite garden, a pervading sense of insecurity and perplex, or being offered lies instead of truth by the sighted due to his disability.
 Accentuated by Moorhouse’s insightful script and sensitive directorial tack, the film incredibly rings true of a blind person’s predicament, which is also vastly facilitated by Hugo Weaving’s transfixing tour-de-force, a relentlessly honest take on Martin’s psyche while on the facade, a top-shelf emulation of sightless bearing, plus it is Agent Smith in his trademark dark glasses, how can one not dig it?

-Equally absorbing is Picot’s embodiment of Celia, quite a rebarbative intrigante through and through, but in a weird way, at the end of the day, we cannot help but feeling sorry for her, driven by an unrequited affection, we can all sense the vicarious pain, which makes every step of her move deeply human until the master relinquishes his leash.
-Inspiringly, Moorhouse doesn’t temper the female role with lenience, and Ms. Picot fleshes out a viscerally embattled soul with delicious temerity and moxie (not to mention the requisite bravado of nudity).
+Equally absorbing is Picot’s embodiment of Celia, what a rebarbative intrigant through and through!
+But in a weird way, at the end of the day, we cannot help but feeling sorry for her, driven by an unrequited affection, we can all sense the vicarious pain, which makes every step of her move deeply human until the master relinquishes his leash.
+Stimulatingly, Moorhouse doesn’t temper the female role with lenience, and Ms. Picot fleshes out a viscerally embattled soul with delicious temerity and moxie (not to mention the requisite bravado of nudity).
 In a brighter note, Russell Crowe surpasses one’s expectation to bring about an endearing, spontaneous and heartwarming appearance into an ostensibly open-faced role, which could have been easily eclipsed by his co-stars proffered with more complex fodder, it is also sensible for Moorhouse to leave the elephant-in-the-room as a moot point since Martin’s sexuality shouldn’t be pigeonholed as a Freudian impetus to his conducts, the story is all about “trust”, and more precisely, “trust without proof”, we all have foibles, but it shouldn’t obstruct our trust-bonding, fair and simple, it is sheer delightful to chance upon this quirky Aussie gem with a woman in the driving seat!